Sinus Tarsi Syndrome

 - Degeneration of the subtalar joint

-- Coalition of fibrotic tissue of the subtalar joint
+- A coalition of fibrotic tissue of the subtalar joint

 - Inflammation of the sinus tarsi connective tissue